This page provides answers to frequently asked questions for UK hospitals providing a placement for a MTI doctor.

 We have identified a doctor who we would like to join our hospital on the scheme – is this allowed?

 Yes, we are happy to allow doctors that already have a connection with a certain hospital in the UK to join the scheme.
 However, this doctor will need to go through exactly the same rigorous assessment as all other MTI trainees for fairness and transparency.
 We will give the hospital our assessment of the candidate and it will be the hospital’s final decision as to whether they would like to proceed with providing the doctor a post.
-This form of allocation of placements can happen at any time of the year and so we can consider a placement of this nature outside of our usual deadline, however we would ask, if possible that the application was made in line with our deadline of 8 February 2017.
+This form of allocation of placements can happen at the time of the MTI application opening, before the deadline set for hospitals (end of March 2018).

 We don’t have any experience of MTI – are we obligated to provide a position for the full two years if there are significant problems?